How To Get TIN ID in 2023: Online Registration, Application and Verification

-Every taxpayer who is registered with the Bureau of Internal Revenue (BIR) is encouraged to get a TIN ID card or simply TIN card as proof of membership.
+Every taxpayer registered with the Bureau of Internal Revenue (BIR) is encouraged to get a TIN ID card or a TIN card as proof of membership.

-This guide will show you how to obtain a TIN ID card whether you have an existing TIN number or not.
+This guide will show you how to get a TIN ID, whether you have an existing TIN number or not.

 Go back to the main article: Tax in the Philippines: An Ultimate Guide to Filing and Paying Taxes

 A TIN card, sometimes called the TIN ID card or TIN ID, is an identification card that bears the holder’s TIN, full name, address, birth date, photo, signature, and card issue date.

 The TIN card is issued by the BIR for free and is made of yellowish paper or thin cardboard with the BIR logo.
 It doesn’t expire, which means it’s valid forever, and you don’t need to renew it.

 Even if the TIN card is a government-issued ID, it’s not honored as valid in all government and private transactions.

 Some banks may honor the TIN card as a secondary ID, but they accept only the digitized version.
 However, the BIR has stopped issuing the digitized ID and has not announced when it will resume releasing this type of card.

 The TIN ID card application is free.
 However, taxpayers requesting a replacement of a lost/damaged TIN card will be charged Php 100.